akoenig/prisma-kubernetes-deployment/readme.md

-# Graphcool Prisma – Kubernetes Deployment
+# Graphcool Prisma – Kubernetes Deployment Demo

-Example repository for demonstrating how to deploy a [Prisma](https://www.prismagraphql.com/)-based application to a [Kubernetes](https://kubernetes.io/) cluster.
+Repository for demonstrating how to deploy a [Prisma](https://www.prismagraphql.com/)-based application to a [Kubernetes](https://kubernetes.io/) cluster.

-## Table of Contents

-**TBD**

 ## Motivation

-In this tutorial, you will learn how to create a Prisma cluster on Kubernetes and deploy your prisma services to it.
+In this tutorial, you will learn how to create a Prisma cluster on Kubernetes and deploy your Prisma services to it.

 [Kubernetes](https://kubernetes.io/) is a container orchestrator, that helps with deploying and scaling of your containerized applications.

 <InfoBox>

 The setup in this tutorial assumes that you have a running Kubernetes cluster in place.
 There are several providers out there that gives you the possibility to establish and maintain a production grade cluster.
-This tutorial aims to be provider agnostic, because Kubernetes is the abstraction layer.
+This tutorial aims to be provider agnostic, because Kubernetes is actually the abstraction layer.
 The only part which differs slightly is the mechanism for creating `persistent volumes`.
-Here, we use the [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) on the [Google Cloud Platform](https://cloud.google.com/).
+For demonstration purposes, we use the [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) on the [Google Cloud Platform](https://cloud.google.com/) in this tutorial.

 </InfoBox>